mobook/MO-book/pyomo_style_guide.md

 from pyomo.environ import *
 ```

-Is strongly discouraged For special cases where a less verbose style is needed, such as presentations or introducing Pyomo to new users, a better practice is to explicitly import the needed Pyomo objects as shown in this example:
+Is strongly discouraged.
+For special cases where a less verbose style is needed, such as presentations or introducing Pyomo to new users, a better practice is to explicitly import the needed Pyomo objects as shown in this example:

 ```python
 # for presentations or teaching examples